delemottelab/string-method-swarms-trajectories/README.md

 Contains the settings to run a short equilibration with pull code restraints before launching the swarms.
 All required pull code parameters except for `pull-code-init` should be set in this file.
 It is likely very similar to `steered.mdp`.
+You can find a template for this file in [start-up](examples/start-up/mdp/).

 **swarms.mdp**